Accessibility: How to Use Alt Text Properly

 If you were adding this picture to your page, what alt text would you use? “students smiling”?
 “Liberty students on campus”?
 While those do indeed describe the photo, that information is not helpful to a screen-reader user.
 These users might even consider it to be annoying, time-wasting, and perhaps a little disruptive as they try to complete their goal on that page.

 This photo is an example of a “decorative image” – only on the page to add aesthetic value for sighted users.
 It conveys no information that would benefit a screen-reader user.
 In this case, we would not enter alt text for this image so that screen-readers will not announce its presence.
-Just leave the alt text field blank in WordPress or Web Manager.
+Just leave the alt text field blank in WordPress.
 We call this “empty alt text.”
 There are instances in which a decorative image must not have empty alt text – we’ll come back to that in the next section.

 When an image on the page conveys information to a sighted user, a screen-reader user needs access to that information too.
 This might be a graphical illustration that contains text – perhaps promoting an event.
 Here’s an example: